-- (1) Based on DOE's recent reprioritization and proposal to focus near-term cleanup efforts on the C-400 Complex, finalization of the decision documents and implementation of any necessary CERCLA response actions for the SWOU have been resequenced to an out-year activity.
+(1) Based on DOE's recent reprioritization and proposal to focus near-term cleanup efforts on the C-400 Complex, finalization of the decision documents and implementation of any necessary CERCLA response actions for the SWOU have been resequenced to an out-year activity.
 The resequencing provides for any excavation activities (if that alternative is selected) to coincide with availability of a potential OSWDF.
-The resequencing also assumes the OSWDF alternative would be identified and selected as the preferred alternative under the WDA project. - (2) RI characterization will be conducted in a phased approach, with uranium-238, cesium-137, and Total PCBs being used as indicator parameters during the first phase, and will be followed by a more comprehensive list of analyte sampling (i.e., PCBs, metals, radionuclides, and volatile organic analytes during the second phase to be used for risk assessment).
+The resequencing also assumes the OSWDF alternative would be identified and selected as the preferred alternative under the WDA project.